tomjoro/puma_jungle_rbenv_cap3/README.md

 Also, I deploy as "deploy" user and I don't give it any sudo rights!
 So I have to deploy thie manually.

 Here's how you use this setup:
-First read this about systemd scripts
+First read this about jungle scripts

 * https://github.com/puma/puma/tree/master/tools/jungle/init.d